jcsackett/scktt.io/content/blog/adulting.md

 The tickover from 35 to 36 isn't a huge one.
 But it feels like a fairly big change.
-This may be because when I was in my 20s the age demographic that was considered the most important for driving popular culture was 18-35. {{% sidenote "sn-dad" %}} My father used to work in marketing demographics.
-You end up just knowing this sort of nonsense. {{% /sidenote %}} So 36 is officially out of touch.
+This may be because when I was in my 20s the age demographic that was considered the most important for driving popular culture was 18-35[^1].
+So 36 is officially out of touch.
 Mind you, for me that transition started when we had kids, and suddenly had no time for TV or movies.

 It's the sort of transition that has made me think about what this whole being an adult thing is about.
 At 36 I have twin 4 year olds, 2 elderly dogs, a wife